pjungwir/pg-temporal-talk-2020/slides.md

 Note:

+- Here is that SQL.
+  - It's almost the same SQL as before.
-- Here is the same query but for temporal FKs
+- $1 is the new FK value.
+  - We want to make sure the parent table's PK has that value too.
 - First the pedantic stuff:
   - Obviously the table and column names are not hardcoded.
   - More than one scalar column is supported.
   - If it's not a partitioned table we say `FROM ONLY` (like other FK checks)
 - $1 is the FK scalar value.
+- After all the scalar keys, you have a $n+1, here $2.
-- $2 is the FK range value.
+  - That's the range value.
 - Walk through:
   - So we pull out all the `valid_at` ranges for that ID...
-  - we only look at rows that overlap $2 as a small optimization.
+  - As an optimization we only look at rows that overlap $2.
 Rows outside of the FK range are irrelevant.
-  - merge them together...
+  - We merge them together with range_agg...
   - and make sure they completely contain the FK range.
 - This is trickier than it needs to be because of the locking.
   - `FOR KEY SHARE` is a very light lock really just used for FK checks.
   - It doesn't support aggregate queries though, so we have to aggregate outside that subquery.
 - This query is for if the FK side changes.
-  - The query for if the PK side changes is simpler.
+  - Again, the query for if the PK side changes is simpler.
     - No need for `range_agg`.
     - It looks for FK rows that *still* match the old PK values.
+      - If it finds any, the constraint fails.
     - In fact no changes needed at all.
       - = operator for the scalar parts
       - && operator for the range part